• Skip to primary navigation

 Mexican casserole in a glass baking dish.

-Mexican Ground Beef Casserole Recipe
+Best Mexican Ground Beef Casserole Recipe with Pasta

 The key to this is using a lot of Rotel tomatoes and green chilies for heat and blending ingredients to make a Mexican inspired main dish that tastes amazing.